 At Betty Layward, we integrate handwriting activities into spelling lessons.
 The benefit of making our spelling activities kinaesthetic, allows our pupils to acquire the physical memory of spelling patterns as well the visual memory of how words look.

-In Reception and Year 1, spelling is taught through the Little Wandle phonics scheme.
+In Reception, Year 1 and Year 2, spelling is taught through the Little Wandle phonics and spelling scheme.

 Within the half term, teachers integrate the teaching of Spelling, Punctuation and Grammar (SPaG) which is achieved through short burst writing tasks such as; poetry (for similes and metaphors or expanded noun phrases), recount (for use of subordinating and coordinating conjunctions) or letters (fronted adverbials or shifts in formality).
 Alternatively, SPaG is also taught through direct teacher instruction.

 Handwriting is a is a complex process which requires a mastery of skills which, like reading and spelling, affects written communication across the curriculum.

 Children must be able to write with ease, speed and legibility and in order to do so handwriting skills should be taught regularly and systematically.
 Pupils’ self-esteem is also heightened when they are able to take pride in